 3. Williams WRS-1 Magnetic Ratcheting Screwdriver

-This 9-inch screwdriver offers a simple, adaptable tool for multiple types of jobs.
-It comes with 5 bits, with additional bits available for purchase.
-The length of the bar means it can get into some hard-to-reach spaces.
+This 9-inch screwdriver is a simple, adaptable tool for multiple jobs.
+It comes with five bits, with additional bits available for purchase.
+The length of the bar allows it to get into hard-to-reach spaces.
 The magnetic tip decreases the likelihood of losing bits.

-However, the bits store in the handle of the screwdriver, which means more than just rattling while you work.
-In this case, the cap has a habit of popping off, which is inconvenient, especially if the loose bits fall out.
+However, the bits are stored in the screwdriver’s handle, which makes it more than just rattle while you work.
+The cap has a habit of popping off, which is inconvenient, especially if the loose bits fall out.

 4. Klein Tools Multi-Bit Ratcheting Screwdriver

-Klein has made an excellent heavy-duty ratcheting screwdriver here.
-Both the ratcheting mechanism and the anchor in the handle are designed to prevent slippage and offer maximum torque.
-Overall, this would be a solid addition to anyone’s tool kit.
+Klein has made an excellent heavy-duty ratcheting screwdriver.
+The ratcheting mechanism and the anchor in the handle are designed to prevent slippage and provide maximum torque.
+Overall, Klein’s screwdriver would be a solid addition to anyone’s tool kit.

 The kit comes with 10 bits.
-This isn’t the maximum number any kit comes with, but it does cover one of the wider ranges of common bit types on this list.
-The initial kit comes with three nut drivers and one hex bit, unlike others which come with none in these varieties.
+This isn’t the maximum number any kit comes with, but it covers one of the wider ranges of common bit types on this list.
+The initial kit comes with three nut drivers and one hex bit, unlike others that come with none in these varieties.

-In terms of drawbacks, the bits are custom for the tool, so you won’t be able to use your old bits in the new driver.
+Regarding drawbacks, the bits are customized for the tool, so you won’t be able to use your old bits in the new driver.
 The extension is also not magnetized.

 5. IRWIN Tools 1948774 Ratcheting Screwdriver

 There are some flaws with this tool, however.
-The bit anchor is shallow and non-magnetic, so you’ll find yourself losing bits under pressure.
+The bit anchor is shallow and non-magnetic, so you’ll find yourself losing bits.
 It also doesn’t include a smaller slotted bit for more delicate jobs.

 6. Jakemy Home Rotatable Ratchet Screwdriver

-Jakemy makes one of the more extensive ratcheting screwdriver sets out there.
+Jakemy makes one of the more extensive ratcheting screwdriver sets.
 It includes two bar lengths and 68 bits, so you should be covered in most applications.
-It also comes with two sizes of handle and a carrying case.
+It also comes with two sizes of handles and a carrying case.

 7. WORKPRO 12-in-1 Multi-Bit Ratcheting Screwdriver

-This driver comes with a number of highlights.
-It has a total of 12 bits in double-ended format.
-It sports in-handle storage.
+This driver comes with several highlights.
+It has a total of 12 bits in a double-ended format and has in-handle storage.
 Additionally, it has a quick-lock mechanism for holding bits in place that will work with most ¼-inch bits, which is great if you have a collection of bits that aren’t included in the set.

 Unfortunately, some of the advantages are also disadvantages.
-First of all, it’s difficult to get the bits out of the handle to use them.
-It’s frequently necessary to use another bit to pry out the next one.
+First, it’s difficult to get the bits out of the handle to use them.
+Using another bit to pry out the next one is frequently necessary.
 The bits are also very soft, which makes them easy to strip under heavy use.
 Finally, there’s no bit extension, so if you’re trying to get into a tight space, the screwdriver isn’t especially useful.

 8. Megapro Marketing Ratcheting Screwdriver

 Another 12-in-1 model comes from Megapro.
 One of the more interesting features of this driver is the pull-out storage in the handle.
-Rather than dropping the bits into the handle, the handle pulls out, and allows you to snap the bits into their storage compartments.
-This defeats some of the downfalls of other models.
+Rather than dropping the bits into the handle, the handle pulls out, allowing you to snap them into their storage compartments.
+This solves some of the downfalls of other models.

-Unfortunately, that’s the most remarkable thing about this driver.
-While the company claims 225 pounds of torque, the ratcheting mechanism seemed pretty weak to us.
+Unfortunately, that’s the most remarkable aspect of this driver.
+While the company claims 225 pounds of torque, the ratcheting mechanism seemed weak.
 Additionally, as we’ve seen with a few other models, the bits are soft, which makes them easy to strip.
-Finally, it’s not magnetic, so bits have a habit of popping out of the extension.
+Finally, it’s not magnetic, so bits habitually pop out of the extension.